Allan, Barbara, Emerging strategies for supporting student learning: a practical guide for librarians and educators (London: Facet Publishing, 2016)

 Jeffs, Chris, ‘Reflective Learning’ (print pp.135-139) in Strategic Management (London: SAGE Publications Ltd, 2008);Print ISBN: 9781412947695,Online ISBN: 9781446216446 DOI: http://dx.doi.org/10.4135/9781446216446.n22

-Jervis, Loretta M., and Les Jervis, ‘What is the Constructivism in Constructive Alignment?‘ (2005) Abstract of pdf article in HEA Resources.
-Argues that constructivism and instructional alignment are two concepts that sometimes sit uncomfortably together.
-(I only read the abstract.)
+Jervis, Loretta M., and Les Jervis, ‘What is the Constructivism in Constructive Alignment?’
+(2005) This was the abstract of a pdf article in HEA Resources, no longer online.
+Argued that constructivism and instructional alignment are two concepts that sometimes sit uncomfortably together.

 Kennedy, Gregor P., et al, ‘First year students’ experiences with technology: Are they really digital natives?’, in Australasian Journal of Educational Technology (2008), 24.1, pp.108-122.
 Link to paper on Moodle (RCS Virtual Learning Network)